hpidcock/acme-dns-proxy/README.md

 ---

-Under `server` you can configure common stuff like TLS and the address and port, the server listens to.
+Under `server` you can configure common stuff like TLS and the address, the server listens to.
 ```yaml
 server:
   addr: ":8080"